 Our monitor executes the original program and its secure multi-execution in parallel, checking at each step that both executions would produce the same output command.
-If outputs differ, we are in presence of an information leak, and thus execution is aborted.
+If outputs differ, we are in presence of information leaks, and thus execution is aborted.
 If, on the other hand, executions remain synchronised, the output command is safe to be executed.
-It is crucial for the monitor to work that secure multi-execution is run under a scheduler that preserves the order of output events such as the scheduler ops from Section IV.
+It is crucial for the monitor to work that secure multi-execution is run under a scheduler that preserves the order of output events such as the scheduler ops from Section 4.

 At any point during execution, the monitor might need to signal an alarm.
-We define a new kind of datatype that can represent the outputs of the monitor.
-This datatype, written \mathcal{O}{ε} , is similar to a colist of output events, but it may end
+Hence, we define a new kind of datatype that can represent the outputs of the monitor.
+This datatype, written \mathcal{O}{ε} , is similar to a colist of output events, but it may end with an alarm ε .
+More formally, we coinductively define \mathcal{O}{ε} as follows.